xbdrcx/sentiment-api/README.md

 ---

-### What is an API?

-An API (Application Programming Interface) is a set of protocols and definitions that allow different software components or programs to communicate with each other and share data.

 ### What is FastAPI?

 FastAPI is a high-performance, easy to build-with, Python web framework capable of building and delivering API solutions.